Agreement Terms & Conditions

 - via facsimile with confirmation of receipt; or

-Each party shall timely notify the other of any changes to the respective party’s contact information.
+Each party shall timely notify the other of any changes to the respective party’s contact information and Authorized Representatives.
 Each party is entitled to rely upon other party’s most recent contact information for all notices provided herein.

 21.2 The Provider's contact details for notices are as follows: